8. Impact assessment

 • 7.7% for the WTO option (£3.0 billion per week).

-• Non-tariff barriers (NTBs) applied in all three scenarios but were highest in the FTA and WTO (‘no deal’) options.
+• Non-tariff barriers (NTBs) apply in all three scenarios but were highest in the FTA and WTO (‘no deal’) options.
 In particular, UK-EU services trade would suffer from NTBs (such as regulatory standards and rules over market access).

 • Tariffs on goods apply under the WTO option.
 The weighted average tariff for UK goods trade with the EU would be around 3.8%.
 Many sectors would be carry low or zero tariffs but tariffs for some would be high (such as automotive and agriculture).

-• Impact of new trade deals was expected too be very small with central estimates at 0.1 to 0.2%.
+• Impact of new trade deals was expected to be very small with central estimates at 0.1 to 0.2%.
 Incidentally, the government assumed that all EU trade agreements with third countries would continue as UK-specific arrangements.

 • Any changes to regulation after Brexit would be limited and have a small effect of 0.1% of GDP.